 Private security personnel working in conflict and post-conflict states are tasked with securing property and people in highly complex environments and challenging situations.
 So what training do guards get to ensure professional conduct that respects human rights and international humanitarian law?

-Join us for an expert panel discussion as we consider the challenges and opportunities in ensuring private security personnel operating in complex environments around the world are trained for the job.
-Among other questions we’ll consider:
+ICoCA convened an expert panel to consider the challenges and opportunities in ensuring private security personnel operating in complex environments around the world are trained for the job.
+Among other questions panelists considered:

 Michael Center, Chair, ASIS International Extremism and Political Instability Community & Security Adviser, UNDSS